ispras/oss-sydr-fuzz/projects/poppler/README.md

 # POPPLER

-zlib is a free software utility library used for rendering Portable Document Format (PDF).
+Poppler is a library for rendering PDF files, and examining or modifying their structure.

 ## Build Docker